peteroupc/classic-wallpaper/uielements.md

     in each case with transparency and opacity in the label preserved.
 - _Unavailable appearance_: The button label has an _embossed appearance_, is drawn
-  with 50% opacity, or is masked with a pattern of alternating black and white pixels.
+  with 50% opacity, or is drawn such that only every other pixel is rendered in a checkerboard pattern.
 - _Mixed value appearance_: The button face is drawn as a dither pattern of the button face color and the button highlight color, or as a color that's a mixture of those two colors.

 Traditionally, to draw buttons, default buttons, and toolbar buttons: